bosagora/docs-bosagora-io/new-to-bosagora/08-how-to-purchase-boa.md

----
-title: How to Purchase BOA
+# How to Purchase BOA
-metaTitle: How to purchase BOA
----

 > **Note**: We are not offering investment advice.
 Please conduct your own research and due diligence, or consult a financial professional before making any investment decisions.